-We have previously audited, in accordance with auditing standards generally accepted in the United States of America, the balance sheet of the Company as of December 31, 2021, and the related consolidated statements of income, changes in equity, and cash flows for the year then ended (not presented herein); and in our report dated April 1, 2022, we expressed an unqualified opinion on those financial statements.
+We have audited the accompanying consolidated financial statements of Regency Affiliates, Inc. and Subsidiary (a Delaware corporation), which comprise the consolidated balance sheets as of December 31, 2022 and 2021, and the related consolidated statements of income, changes in equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.